Wavelop/cra-with-module-alias/README.md

 - **services**.

 and inside of all of these folders, create an `index.ts` file.
-Inside of every `index.ts` file we are going to export the contained sub-folders.
-The sintax that we are going to use will be something like:
+Inside of every `index.ts` file, we are going to export the contained subfolders.
+The syntax that we are going to use will be something like:

 ```javascript
 export { default as ComponentName } from "./ComponentName/ComponentName";